lodubay/twoinfall/README.md

 # Challenges to the Two-Infall Scenario

-Welcome to the repository for **Dubay et al. (2026), "Challenges to the Two-Infall Scenario by Large Stellar Age Catalogues"** (accepted for publication in The Astrophysical Journal).
+Welcome to the repository for **Dubay et al. (2026), "Challenges to the Two-Infall Scenario by Large Stellar Age Catalogs"** (accepted for publication in The Astrophysical Journal).
 Read the paper at [arXiv:2508.00988](https://arxiv.org/abs/2508.00988).